qir-alliance/pyqir/examples/generator/README.md

 generation of QIR rather than directly consumed by an end-user.
 It is **not** intended to be used as a framework for algorithm and application development.

-This folder contains the following examples for how to use the `pyqir_generator`
+This folder contains the following examples for how to use the `pyqir-generator`
 package:

 - **Bernstein-Vazirani example**: <br/>
-  This example matches most closely how the `pyqir_generator` package is intended to be used.
+  This example matches most closely how the `pyqir-generator` package is intended to be used.
 It consists of a [Python program](https://github.com/qir-alliance/pyqir/tree/main/examples/generator/mock_to_qir.py) that uses a "mini-compiler" for a made up [Mock